muratk5n/thirdwave/en/README.md

 Conservatives could likely compromise on gun control (see Ronald Reagan) or for climate protection (see Richard Nixon) but the single-party rule needed the "secondary" issues to be radicalized.
-To that end they could always point to a libertarian to justify these extreme positions, 'look these guys over there are against it, gun control is too much government, climate protection is, well, too much government, and they are quoting some 18 century jagoff, so they must
+To that end Reps could always point to a libertarian to justify these extreme positions, 'look these guys over there are against it, gun control is too much government, climate protection is, well, too much government, and they are quoting some 18 century jagoff, so they must